dalehenrich/gsApplicationTools/docs/gettingStarted.md

 %
 ```

-The main Smalltalk process is blocked because we have an infinite `whileTrue:` loop.
+The main Smalltalk process is blocked by the infinite `whileTrue:` loop.
-The exception handler is protecting the `"application service loop code"`, so we shouldn't have an *unhandled exception*, as long as the *exceptionSet* is covering the proper set of exceptions.
+The exception handler is protecting the `"application service loop code"`, so we shouldn't have an *unhandled exception*, as long as the *exceptionSet* is covering the [proper set of exceptions](#exceptions-to-handle-in-topaz).
 If we are forking blocks, each of the forked processes must have an exception handler near the top of the stack to guard against *unhandled exceptions* that looks like the following:

 ```Smalltalk